ECP-WarpX/WarpX/Docs/source/libensemble/libensemble.rst

 The WarpX example is built on a 2D input file (so that 1 simulation take < 1 min) of a 2-stage laser-wakefield simulation in a boosted frame.
 It aims at optimizing emittance preservation in the coupling between two consecutive plasma accelerator stages.
 Each stage accelerates an externally-injected electron beam, which charge has been tuned to show a decent amount of Ez field flattening due to longitudinal beam loading.
 Each stage has a parabolic transverse profile to guide the laser pulse, and a uniform longitudinal profile with cos-shape ramps and the entrance and at the exit.
 A fresh laser pulse is introduced at the entrance of each stage and deleted at the exit.
 The beam transverse distribution is matched to the first stage and the beam is injected at the beginning of the plateau of the first stage, so that the emittance is conserved in the first stage.
 The two stages are separated by a few-cm gap, and a focusing lens is placed in-between.
 Note that this is a very low resolution simulation to show an example, so it is **not** close to numerical convergence.

-The 4 **input parameters** that LibEnsemble is allowed to tune for optimization are:
+In this example, we allow LibEnsemble to tune four **input parameters**:

   - Length of the downramp of the first stage